maizzle/maizzle.com/content/docs/configuration/browsersync.md

 </code-sample>

-When a file in any of these watch paths is updated, Browsersync will trigger a rebuild and changes will be reflected in the browser.
+When a file in any of these watch paths is updated, Browsersync will trigger a full rebuild and changes will be reflected in the browser.